 July 2010.
-Our board of directors determined the exercise price of our common stock of \$0.18 per share at the grant date relying, in part, on the most recent independent valuation as of February 28, 2010, which estimated the value of our common stock at \$0.18 per share and included the following key assumptions:
+Our board of directors determined the exercise price of our common stock of \$0.18 per share at the grant date based on our valuation as of February 28, 2010, which estimated the value of our common stock at \$0.18 per share and included the following key assumptions:

-- The business enterprise value based on a weighted income approach and market approach of \$133.5 million, an increase from the prior external valuation of \$49.9 million as of October 31, 2009; - Discount rate of 33% based on the calculated weighted average cost of capital; and - Lack of marketability discount of 45% based on an assumed time to a liquidity event to occur of approximately two years.
+- The business enterprise value based on a weighted income approach and market approach of \$133.5 million, an increase from the prior valuation of \$49.9 million as of October 31, 2009; - Discount rate of 33% based on the calculated weighted average cost of capital; and - Lack of marketability discount of 45% based on an assumed time to a liquidity event to occur of approximately two years.